RESTCONF¶

 - CLICON_STREAM_DISCOVERY_RFC8040

-- Enable monitoring information for the RESTCONF protocol from RFC 804 (only fcgi)
+Enable monitoring information for the RESTCONF protocol from RFC 8040

 - CLICON_STREAM_PATH

-- Stream path appended to CLICON_STREAM_URL to form stream subscription URL (only fcgi)
+Stream path appended to CLICON_STREAM_URL to form stream subscription URL